Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 - chmod u+x tws-latest-linux-x64.sh
 - ./tws-latest-linux-x64.sh

-In the application go to Settings...
+In the TWS application go to Settings...

 - Set the port to paper trade 4002 or live 7497
 - Check Enable ActiveX and socket clients
 - Uncheck read only API
+- Check allow connection from localhost only or set up a trusted IP.
 - The base currency is USD, you need to get USD by making a trade in TWS.

 - Open config_examples folder and copy paste forex_config.json and TestIB.py to user dir and strategy folder